Skip to main content

 Course Index

-The MSBA program curriculum focuses on four core areas of Artificial Intelligence (AI) in Business: Descriptive Analytics, Predictive Modeling, Causal Inference and Prescriptive Modeling.
+The MSBAi program curriculum focuses on four core areas of Artificial Intelligence (AI) in Business: Descriptive Analytics, Predictive Modeling, Causal Inference and Prescriptive Modeling.
 It is built on a foundation of fulfilling three core goals for all professionals: data engineering, data analytics, and storytelling.
-MSBA exposes students to both open-source and commercial software to reflect the heterogeneity of software used in different companies.
+MSBAi exposes students to both open-source and commercial software to reflect the heterogeneity of software used in different companies.
 This includes, but is not limited to STATA, R, Python, and Tableau.

-Pre-Program
+Pre-Program / Pre-Module

 Pre-Program runs from January until the start of Pre-Module 1 in March.
-During this time, the MSBA program will provide matriculated students access to the Admitted Students Website, where they will be able to get more familiar with the program administration, format, logistics, as well as access optional materials to brush up on any skills prior to the Pre-Module period.
+During this time, the MSBAi program will provide matriculated students access to the Admitted Students Website, where they will be able to get more familiar with the program administration, format, logistics, as well as access optional materials to brush up on any skills prior to the Pre-Module period.

-Pre-module 1 is the period from March through April before students arrive to the in-class residential period of the module.
-During this time, the MSBA program will distribute pre-readings, assignments, group work, and online sessions so that students can complete their Module 1 course work prior to the first in-class session.
+Pre-Module 1 is the period from March through April before students arrive to the in-class residential period of the module.
+During this time, the MSBAi program will distribute pre-readings, assignments, group work, and online sessions so that students can complete their Module 1 course work prior to the first in-class session.
 This period is also an opportunity for the cohort to meet each other virtually before the program convenes on campus for Module 1.

 Module I